photo: Zac Cagaeo

 TODD GOODMAN, composer

 TODD GOODMAN has been described as “one of America’s promising young composers.”
 His works are performed all over the world by a wide variety of players, including principal members of many major symphony orchestras—Vienna Philharmonic, Chicago, Pittsburgh, Boston, Singapore, Iceland, and Seattle Symphonies.
-Goodman currently serves as the Resident Composer for the Lincoln Park Performing Arts Center located outside Pittsburgh, Pennsylvania.
-Prior to this appointment, Dr. Goodman served as resident composer for the Altoona Symphony Orchestra (2002-2006), the McKeesport Symphony Orchestra (2005-2006), and the Beaver Valley Philharmonic (2006-2007).
-As an advocate of arts education, Goodman also serves as Lincoln Park's Artistic Education Director and teaches on the faculty of the Lincoln Park Performing Arts Charter School.
-There he conducts the Lincoln Park Orchestra and teaches composition to some of Pennsylvania’s finest young musicians.
-As an educator, he was also recently chosen from 30,000 nominees as a quarter-finalist for the 2014 Grammy Award for Music Education.
+Dr. Goodman has served as the resident composer for The Microscopic Opera Company (2013), the Altoona Symphony Orchestra (2002-2006), the McKeesport Symphony Orchestra (2005-2006), and the Beaver Valley Philharmonic (2006-2007).
+As an advocate of arts education, Goodman serves as the Chief Academic Officer for the Lincoln Park Performing Arts Center, and he is the creative force behind the development of their arts-centric courseware.
+Goodman is in constant demand as an educator and was a nominee for the 2014 Grammy Award for Music Education.

 Dr. Goodman’s awards and grants are numerous.
-Most recently, his opera Night of the Living Dead (with libretto by Stephen Catanzarite) won the 2014 American Prize for Theater Composition and was also selected as one of the 2013 Center for Contemporary Opera’s New Works Showcase.
-In 2011, Goodman's Trombone Concerto won the British Trombone Society Composition Award and his Tuba Concerto the 2012 North American Tuba Repertoire Initiative Commission for his which was also a finalist for the 2012 International Harvey Phillips Award for Excellence in Composition, and third place in the 2011 American Prize for Orchestral Composition for his Concerto for Bass Clarinet and Orchestra .
+He was awarded the 2014 American Prize for Theater Composition for his opera, Night of the Living Dead .
+It was also selected as one of the 2013 Center for Contemporary Opera’s New Works Showcase.
+In 2011, Goodman's Trombone Concerto won the British Trombone Society Composition Award and his Tuba Concerto the 2012 North American Tuba Repertoire Initiative Commission for his which was also a finalist for the 2012 International Harvey Phillips Award for Excellence in Composition.
+His Concerto for Bass Clarinet and Orchestra won third place in the 2011 American Prize for Orchestral Composition.
 Dr. Goodman has also received grants from the National Endowment for the Arts for his work with the Altoona Symphony Orchestra, the American Music Center for his Concerto for Bass Clarinet and Orchestra, as well as grants from the University of Colorado Entrepreneurship Center for his work, Symphony No. 1 “Fields of Crimson” .
 Dr. Goodman has also won such notable prizes as the International Project Piccolo Rebirth 2007 Prize for his work Echos: prelude and dance for piccolo and piano, two prestigious Gold Farbe Awards from the University of Colorado film department for his scores to two short films Hypnotic Reverie and Light Autumn by writer/director Ryan McVeigh, and many ASCAPlus Awards.

 Todd Goodman was born in Bedford, Pennsylvania, in 1977.
 He earned his Bachelor of Music degree in composition from the University of Colorado at Boulder, a Master of Music degree in composition from Duquesne University in Pittsburgh, Pennsylvania, and dual Ph.D.s in theory and composition from Kent State University.
 He has also studied at l'ecole normale de musique in Paris, France, with the European American Musical Alliance and at the Aspen Music Festival in Aspen, Colorado.
 His principal composition teachers have been Pulitzer Prize-winning composer George Tsontakis as well as David Stock, Frank Wiley, and Richard Toensing.

-Dr. Goodman now resides in Midland, Pennsylvania, with his wife, Katie, two sons, and their two St. Bernards “Einstein” and "Athena."
+Dr. Goodman now resides in Midland, Pennsylvania, with his wife, Katie, sons Emmerson and Foster, their St. Bernard “Einstein,” and their pug “Peep.”